TcMenu/tcMenu/zMedia/tcmenu-java-local-dev.md

 ## Required Components

 * Java 20 OpenJDK runtime, you can use any that you wish.
 IMPORTANT you must use at least V20.
 * OpenJFX, normally included from maven, if you don't use Liberica Full JDK, then you will need to adjust the designer pom.xml to bring in OpenJFX.
-See comment in pom.xml.
+See comments in pom.xml of each module.
 * IntelliJ either community or ultimate should work.
 Use the latest one available.
 * Local clone of the main repo from https://github.com/davetcc/tcMenu
 * If you want to build the JavaAPI via maven you will need the GPG tool installed